hn/bsh-home-appliances/README.md

 M1-M2 is therefore relabeled CC-CC (command), which then also determines the length and format of the following message bytes.

+##### Other frame types

 It is very possible that there are also other 'non CC-CC' types of frames (e.g. a "stream mode" for uploading binary firmware).
 However, these have not yet been observed in normal operation.

 #### Acknowledgement byte

-After sending a data frame, the sender leaves a gap of at least one byte (with 9600 baud data rate and 8N2 coding an idle time of 1.145 ms = 11 x 104.167 µs) before before possibly sending the next data frame.
+After sending a frame, the sender leaves a gap of at least one byte (with 9600 baud data rate and 8N2 coding an idle time of 1.145 ms = 11 x 104.167 µs) before before possibly sending the next frame.
-The receiver responsible for processing the data frame inserts an acknowledgement byte precisely into this gap.
+The receiver responsible for processing the frame inserts an acknowledgement byte precisely into this gap.
-The sender can read this byte and knows that the data frame has been delivered successfully.
+The sender can read this byte and knows that the frame has been delivered successfully.

 The lower bits of the acknowledgement byte are always set to 0xA (can it be that it is "A" for "Acknowledgement", really?) and the upper bits correspond to those of the receiving target: `ACK = 0x0A | (DS & 0xF0)`.